YouTube terminated my channel!

 In October of 2020, we launched our Natural Kaos private app which is available for download on both app stores, to learn more here.

 Following October 2020, I knew from the strike youtube issued that I would not be sharing anything else that had needles or injection type of content.
-This was frustrating as there are plenty of other creators who are able to share in this way such as this channel, Bikini Iron Beauty.

 Further, the sites that YouTube claims they don’t want me linking to which I only slightly inferred from the termination are still thriving.
 In fact, they have a YouTube channel that is still up.